Tencent/PhoenixGo/README.md

 ### First of all, please make sure you did the post install path exports

-in the example below, we are using ubuntu 16.04 LTS is used with deb install of cuda 9.0 , cudnn 7.1.4, tensorrt 3.0.4, as well as bazel 0.17.2 installed with a .run, but other linux distributions with nvidia tar install are possible too
+In the example below, ubuntu 16.04 LTS is used with cuda 9.0 (deb install) , cudnn 7.1.4 (deb install), tensorrt 3.0.4 (deb install), as well as bazel 0.17.2 (.sh file install), but other linux distributions with nvidia tar install are possible too

 The settings below have been tested to be working and to fix most common path issues, and are shown as an interactive help :